 The exact charge and the potential penalties for coverage sharp practice depend on the amount of money involved and the other details of the alleged crime.
-In some cases, you may also face federal charges which carry much more severe consequences than state charges do.
+In some cases, you could also face federal charges which carry much more severe types of consequences than state charges do.
 Federal authorities can prosecute coverage sharp practice under a number of different statutes including mail fraud or criminal racketeering.

 Besides the criminal penalties that you may face, the victim could also bring you to civil court in an attempt to win restitution from you.
 This means that if you are charged of sharp practice, you could face jail time, fines and also owe restitution.
 Even if you are not found guilty of fraud, the victim can still bring you to civil court.

-If you are charged and/or convicted of coverage sharp practice, friends and family may turn their backs on you.
+If you are charged and/or convicted of coverage sharp practice, family and friends could turn their backs on you.
 You also may find that it is difficult to find employment with an coverage fraud conviction on your record.
 Employers will view you as untrustworthy and dishonest and not want to risk being defrauded by you.
 This is especially true when you are convicted of insurance sharp practice relating to workers’ compensation or unemployment coverage, since these deal with workplace related matters.

-If you’re accused of coverage sharp practice in the Seattle area, call the Law Offices of Kevin Trombold immediately.
-Experienced Seattle insurance fraud attorney Kevin Trombold has more than twenty years of experience representing defendants charged with white-collar crimes including embezzlement, forgery, and coverage fraud.
+If you’re accused of coverage sharp practice in the Seattle area, contact the Law Offices of Kevin Trombold quickly.
+Insurance fraud attorney Kevin Trombold has more than two decades of experience representing defendants who have been charged with white-collar crimes including embezzlement, forgery, and coverage fraud.

 ELEMENTS OF INSURANCE FRAUD

-The prosecution must prove all elements of coverage sharp practice in order to convict someone of this crime.
+The prosecution needs to prove all elements of coverage sharp practice in order to convict someone of this crime.
 Those elements include:

 The defendant made a false statement of material fact